-The average person receives very little of this high-quality listening from other people, probably less than five or ten minutes a week.
+The average person receives very little high-quality listening from other people, probably less than five or ten minutes a week.

 -William Miller and Kathleen Jackson